 How Much CBD Can I Take: More Info on Dosing

-The effects of CBD vary from person to person.
-This means that if someone you know used 60 mg of CBD capsules for their back pain and reported immediate pain relief, it doesn’t necessarily mean this dosage will work for you, too.
+The effects and therapeutic benefits of CBD may vary from person to person.
+This means that if someone you know used 60 milligrams of CBD capsules for their back pain and reported immediate pain relief, it doesn’t necessarily mean it will be an effective CBD dosage for you, too.

 CBD amounts can be different for everybody.
 Even when two people weigh the same, there’s no assurance they will respond the same way to the same dose.
 This is largely due to how our endocannabinoid systems (ECS) work.